abboudl/Chik-p/S3-CTF-Services-Nginx/readme.md

 ## Configuration

-For a full configuration and administration guide, see Nginx's official documentation: __________.
+For a full configuration and administration guide, see Nginx's [official documentation](https://nginx.org/en/docs/).
 The remainder of this section will discuss important details relevant to the CTF infrastructure administrator.

 ### Configuration File